drkrillo/docs/creator/interactivity/external-links.md

 openExternalUrl({ url: 'google.com' })
 ```

 To prevent any abusive usage of this feature to spam players, it's only possible to call the `openExternalUrl` from an explicit click or button event on an entity.
 It's not possible to call this function as a result of a timer, or a collision area, or a global click event.
-See \[Button events]\(\{{< ref "/content/creator/sdk7/interactivity/button-events/click-events.md" >\}}) for details on how to do this.
+See [Button events](../sdk7/interactivity/button-events/click-events.md) for details on how to do this.

 When `openExternalUrl` is called, players are prompted with a confirmation screen, where they are informed of where the link will take them, and where can accept of decline to visit the link.